Thursday, October 25, 2012

 The most common occurrence was that they gave it to their kid to return, but he didn't do it.
 Other times, they’d return the case with the wrong movie… sometimes even their own movie… in the box.
 And then they’d claim that they shouldn't have to pay any additional overdue fees.
 I’d be like, “Why, for returning the box?
 Nobody rents the box…

 Another adventure was the porno room.
 Yes, we rented hardcore porn videos, which were separated into their own little room.
 There were two issues with that.
-First of all, the customers… I had quite a number of regulars, including one old guy (like 60s or 70s) who came in 3 times a week for his porn fix.
+First of all, the customers.
+I had quite a few regulars, including one old guy (like 60s or 70s) who came in three times a week for his porn fix.
 No matter what he rented, I’d have to act like I’d seen it all before and it was just another transaction.

 And we had to make sure we were discreet, especially with late fees.
 If I guy is in there with his family, renting some standard fare, you couldn't just go, “Sorry, I have to charge you a $4 late fee on “Spooge Girls 12” and $6 on “Debbie Does Donkey.”

 One week, I made it my priority to get things alphabetized in there.
 I mean, there were so many “series,” like “The Best of Anita Dickens, Volumes 1 – 23,” but they’d all be on different shelves.
 There was no reason why they couldn't be all together.
-But it did make for some interesting decision making… like trying to decide whether “10-Inch Butt Blasters” should go at the beginning, with the digits found before the “A’s” and “A Connecticut Wankee in King Arthur’s Court,” or with the “T’s” right before “Ten Tawdry Tails of Turpitude.”
+But it did create some interesting decision-making, like trying to decide whether “10-Inch Butt Blasters” should go at the beginning, with the digits found before the “A’s” and “A Connecticut Wankee in King Arthur’s Court,” or with the “T’s” right before “Ten Tawdry Tails of Turpitude.”

-I loved this and soon realized that I’d better keep some good ideas in-hand for any viewing situation.
-It was then that I began assigning a 1 – 5 rating to each movie I saw.
+I loved this and soon realized that I’d better keep some good ideas in hand for any viewing situation.
+That's when I began assigning a 1 – 5 rating to each movie I saw.
 It’s a habit that I still keep today.
 When I started, I kept the ratings and a brief description on a notepad for later reference, but as soon as I got my first computer, I transferred my notes to an Excel sheet.
 I’m up to 478 listings now.
 I've actually rated more movies than that, but when I see a movie for the first time because I bought it, the ratings and description go on my Movie Roster (inventory) spreadsheet.

 Next up: Bluz takes his last store.